Food and Food Ingredients

 - Toiletry articles

-- Tonics
+- Utensils

 - Vitamins and minerals

-- contain one or more specified ingredients; and
+- Contain one or more specified ingredients; and

 Note: Sales of prescription drugs are exempt from tax.